 However, you have to lower your charging expectations a bit here.
 The Anker 622’s Qi output is significantly slower and less efficient than wired charging.
 In my tests, phones like the Galaxy S22 Plus, Pixel 6 Pro and 7 Pro, and the OnePlus 9 all received about 2-3W of power in normal conditions (i.e. when they weren’t completely depleted).
 A full battery on the power bank was able to charge a Galaxy S22 Plus from 0 to 68% before it died.
 This is clearly more suited for on-the-go top-ups than as your only solution on a weekend camping trip.

 Qi charging is slower and less efficient, but it's incredibly convenient.

 If you want faster charging or if you don’t want to lose a lot of capacity through wireless transfer, you’ll have to carry the USB-C cable.
 That provides up to 10W of power and can get the Galaxy S22 Plus up to 90-95%.

 For me, the Anker 622 is perfect when I’m out for a whole day and I know I’ll be using Google Maps, taking photos, and reading news, in addition to my regular WhatsApp, Gmail, Slack, Chrome, and Spotify usage.
 It’s also a good option to slip in my purse when I’m about to go out for dinner and I realize I only have 30% of charge left on my phone.

-At its original MSRP of $70 (though sometimes discounted to $40), the Anker 622 Magnetic Battery has a very low milliampere/hour-to-dollars ratio.
-It costs a hefty penny for the relatively small capacity and slow charging speeds.
+At their original MSRP of $70-80 (though often discounted), the Anker 622 or 633 Magnetic Battery have a relatively low milliampere/hour-to-dollars ratio.
+They cost a hefty penny for the small’ish capacity and serviceable charging speeds.
 But what Anker is selling here is convenience, portability, and simplicity.
-And if you’re willing to pay a premium for those, then you will love the 622.
+And if you’re willing to pay a premium for those, then you will love the 622 or 633.